VincTBest/PyConsole/README.md

 ## Features

-cd - Changes directory - cd (path)
+cd [path] - Changes directory

-lsdi - Lists the items of the current directory - lsdi
+lsdi - Lists the items of the current directory

-help - Shows a help message - help
+help - Shows a help message